jsoref/incubator-cordova-tizen/README.md

 mobile-spec/

-a tizen SDK Eclipse project (to be imported using Eclipse import wizard)
+a Tizen SDK Eclipse project (to be imported using Eclipse import wizard)

 taken from after 2.0.0 tag

-the Cordova Legacy App slightly adapted to tizen :
+the Cordova Legacy App slightly adapted to Tizen :
     notifications/index.html is loading the tizen.css file for notifications (waiting to generate this from the source code)

-    config.xml that is granting all tizen related features as most of them are required by the Cordova JavaScript lib
+    config.xml that is granting all Tizen related features as most of them are required by the Cordova JavaScript lib

     there will be more sample soon :
-    (actually tizen sample ported to PhoneGap when is makes sense, first should be contacts samples)
+    (actually Tizen sample ported to PhoneGap when is makes sense, first should be contacts samples)